bbrumm/databasestar/projects/flight/README.md

-# Travel Booking SQL Project
+# Flight Booking SQL Project

 This project simulates a real-world SQL scenario using a fictional company called **SkyHub Travel**, a fast-growing online flight booking platform.